MartinStudiosDev/Affordable-6-Bay-DIY-NAS-Build/README.md

 - 4 × 236.5 mm
 - 2 × 212.5 mm

 A quality electronic screwdriver kit with interchangeable bits is strongly recommended for assembly.
+I can't recommend [this](https://amzn.to/3ZBrws1) one enough :)

 ---